A9eel-Alharbi/Governed-AI-Execution-System/README.md

 `The LLM is not the controller.
 The LLM is the bounded executor inside a governed system.`

+ ## Production Readiness Backlog

+  The GitHub issue tracker is intentionally used as the system hardening and production-readiness backlog.

+  These issues are not only bug reports.
+They also cover:

+  - end-to-end verification
+  - layer-by-layer architecture validation
+  - security hardening
+  - documentation completeness
+  - regression protection
+  - operational readiness

+  The goal is simple: when this backlog is resolved, the Governed AI Execution System is not just conceptually correct, but verified, hardened, and ready for serious self-hosted use.

 ## Project Status

 Current status: